Adult Community Education projects

 No, the application will allow you to identify all regions you are seeking to deliver your project.

-Training must be fully delivered within the contractual timeframe.
+Projects must be delivered, resulted and reported on by 30 June in the financial year of funding.
 Commencement of training must occur after execution of the FAA for the approved project, and before the no new student enrolment date.
-The no new enrolment date is 3 weeks prior to the last training completion date, or 26 May in the year of completion.
+The no new student enrolment date is 3 weeks prior to the last training completion date, or 26 May.
 The no new student enrolment date should be carefully considered when applying.
+Training must be fully delivered within the contractual timeframe.

 - participants transitioning from other South Australian Government funded initiatives, or